 Using the rotating \g{sh}, the \g{sdh} oscillations are resolved as a function of both $H$ and of the angle $\theta$ measured between $\boldsymbol{H}$ and the out-of-plane axis, as depicted in \fig \ref{fig_sh}.
 The $\theta$-dependent data for sample F at $2\,\text{K}$ is given in \fig \ref{fig_F_SdH_Hall_over_theta} as $\widetilde{\rho_{xy}}$ over the applied magnetic field for specific values of $\theta$.
-The oscillation frequency $\freq$, which is periodic in $\frac{1}{H}$, experiences an apparent increment as $\theta$ is increased: $\freq \rightarrow \frac{\freq}{\cos{\theta}}$.
-This conforms to a 2D \g{sdh} model, where only the component of $\boldsymbol{H}$ along the out-of-plane axis contributes to the Landau quantization.
-Furthermore, the observed values of $\freq\approx200\,\text{T}$ are estimated to result in oscillation orbits larger than the thickness of the considered samples, elaborated in \secText B in the \supp.
-The uncorrected frequency $\freq^*$ is plotted in the inset to \fig \ref{fig_F_SdH_Hall_over_theta} and the solid line follows the theoretical:
+The oscillation frequency $\freq$, which is periodic in $\frac{1}{H}$, experiences an apparent increment when $\theta$ is increased: $\freq \rightarrow \frac{\freq}{\cos{\theta}}$.
+This conforms to a 2D \g{sdh} model, in which only the component of $\boldsymbol{H}$ along the out-of-plane axis contributes to the Landau quantization. \corr{Furthermore, the observed values of $\freq\approx200\,\text{T}$ are estimated to result in oscillation orbits larger than the thickness of the considered samples, as detailed in \secText B of the \supp.}{While it is possible, that the 2D character of the oscillations originates from an anisotropic mobility when comparing the in-plane to the out-of-plane values, geometric considerations, detailed in \secText C of the \supp, show that the real-space extent of the oscillations exceeds the flake thickness.} The uncorrected frequency $\freq^*$ is plotted in the inset to \fig \ref{fig_F_SdH_Hall_over_theta} and the solid line follows the theoretical:

-where the frequency $\freq_0 = \freq(\theta=0)$ increases as a function of $\frac{1}{\cos(\theta)}$ while effects from a non-spherical Fermi surface are neglected.
+where the frequency $\freq_0 = \freq(\theta=0)$ increases as a function of $\frac{1}{\cos(\theta)}$, while effects from a non-spherical Fermi surface are neglected.